Chitta-Lohitha/stopwatch-js/README.md

 🌐 Deploy it Yourself
 You can deploy this project using GitHub Pages:

-Go to your repository
+1.Go to your repository

-Click Settings → Pages
+2.Click Settings → Pages

-Set Source to main branch
+3.Set Source to main branch

-Save → Visit the live link shown
+4.Save → Visit the live link shown

+🧑‍💻 Author
+Chitta Lohitha
+💼 GitHub: @Chitta-Lohitha

+📄 License
+This project is open-source and available under the MIT License.